 - If you can see the outer ring, you need to be replacing your tyres ASAP!

 The legal minimum requirement for your tyre tread depth is 1.6mm (the outer rim of 20p is about 2mm which is why we recommend this test).
-Although the minimum tread depth is 1.6mm, many safety experts recommend we should be aiming for around 3mm, especially in winter when traction and grip with the road surface is more important than ever.
+Although the minimum tread depth is 1.6mm, many safety experts recommend we should be aiming for around 3mm, especially in winter when traction and grip with the road surface are more important than ever.

 You will also need to make sure that you check your tyre pressure is up to the recommended limit.
 Most modern cars have TPMS (Tyre Pressure Monitoring System) that will let you know if your tyres are a little flatter or fuller than they need to be.